microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

-For a transformer model with hidden size h, sequence length of N, and parallelism degree of P, DeepSpeed sequence parallelism performs all-to-all for the QKV projections with an aggregate message size of *3Nh* before the attention computation, and another all-2-all for output context projection with a size *Nh* for each transformer layer.
+For a transformer model with hidden size h, sequence length of N, and parallelism degree of P, DeepSpeed sequence parallelism performs all-to-all for the QKV projections with an aggregate message size of *3Nh* before the attention computation, and another all-to-all for output context projection with a size *Nh* for each transformer layer.
 Therefore, DeepSpeed sequence parallelism incurs an aggregate communication volume per link of
 ***4Nh/P (or with the complexity of O(N/P).*** Note that this